-A charming detail in Levy’s home, the blue-painted staircase was inspired by the color of antique cameos and the custom railing design is based on a German staircase Levy’s contractor spotted in an old photo.
-“The circles feel nautical and beachy, like the bedroom’s blue door and the color of the painted steps,” Levy shares.
+A charming detail in Levy’s home, the blue-painted staircase was inspired by the colour of antique cameos and the custom railing design is based on a German staircase Levy’s contractor spotted in an old photo.
+“The circles feel nautical and beachy, like the bedroom’s blue door and the colour of the painted steps,” Levy shares.
 “It all feels very Greek.”

 “I love my staircase, I don’t really repaint it very often,” the stylist says.
-“I love the wear and tear of the color—it gets better with life and age, scuffs and all.”
+“I love the wear and tear of the colour—it gets better with life and age, scuffs and all.”

 For children’s spaces, Levy likes to keep things bright, but never too juvenile.
 “I love thrift store kids’ paintings for children’s rooms,” she says.
 “But nothing too cartoony.
 I don’t like to dumb down kids in design or in life.”

-“The more I live in my house, the more I realize everything we did looks better with time,” says Levy.
+“The more I live in my house, the more I realise everything we did looks better with time,” says Levy.
 “I enjoy each room even more the longer I live here.”

 “We love the beach and have rented a house in Malibu since we met, so bringing a casual beach feeling to a traditional home in Los Feliz was seemingly odd,” Levy said.
 “Yet it works so beautifully.
 You really get a laid-back feeling in my house, and every detail helped.”

-Do you use art as a way to add color to a neutral space?
-Share with us your favorite sources for artwork below!
+Do you use art as a way to add colour to a neutral space?
+Share with us your favourite sources for artwork below!